Boehringer-Ingelheim/decider/README.md

 ## Documentation

-The package documentation is hosted [LINK TO BE ADDED].
+The package documentation is hosted at [LINK TO BE ADDED].